nadeulab/IgCaller/README.md

   * Added acquired N-glycosylation sites (AGS) annotation: annotation of AGS (see -ags).
 AGS are defined as N-X-T/S, where X is any amino acid except proline.
 If annotated, the motif(s) found and its location is reported as a tag next to the V(D)J genes annotation (i.e. [CDR-AGS (NTT:CDR3)]).
 A rearrangement is defined as CDR-located AGS (CDR-AGS) if any of the AGS found are located in any of the CDR regions.
 AGS that cross FR and CDR borders are classified as CDR.
 Contraily, the rearrangement is labeled as FR-located AGS (FR-AGS) if none of the AGS are located in a CDR region.
 The rearrangement is labeled as 'No-AGS' if no AGS are found.
   * Significant improvements on sensitivity and specificity for both IG/TCR gene rearrangements and oncogenic alterations (see -hs, -sf, and -mnns).
   * Improved phasing of reads along the V gene (see -prbm).
-  * Added some optional arguments for flexibility (see -rop, -kisor, -cs, -css, -ror, and -roor)
+  * Added some optional arguments for flexibility (see -pfm, -rop, -kisor, -cs, -css, -ror, and -roor)
   * Improved annotation of oncogenic alterations, including the identification of N-nucleotides and other improvements (see -vafOnco, -gOnco, -cgOnco, -gOncoDist, and -cgOncoDist for further details).
   * Extended panel of normals for the analysis of oncogenic rearrangements.
   * Added the possibility to report the read names of the reads associated with each specific rearrangement identified (see --rrn).